2022 Open Championship: Summary

 Cameron Smith came from four strokes behind to win the Open.
 He made eight birdies in his round of 64, which was joint low round of the tournament, and was the lowest final round score by a champion at St Andrews.
 Cameron Young made an eagle on the final hole to finish one stroke back.
 Rory McIlroy, third round co-leader, managed only two birdies in his round and finished a further stroke behind.
 Viktor Hovland, the other third round co-leader, shot a two-over-par 74 to finish tied for fourth with Tommy Fleetwood.
-Smith's total of 20 under par tied the to-par recond in a major, last reached by Dustin Johnson at the 2020 Masters Tournament.
+Smith's total of 20 under par tied the to-par record in a major, last reached by Dustin Johnson at the 2020 Masters Tournament.